What causes limited range of motion? 20 possible conditions

 Joint range of motion refers to both the distance a joint can move and the direction in which it can move.
-There are established ranges that are considered normal for various joints in the body.
-For example, according to The Merck Manual for Health Care Professionals, the knee should ideally be able to flex (bend) to an angle of 130 degrees.
-It should be able to be extended so that it is completely straight (Merck & Co., Inc., 2009).
+There are established ranges that doctors consider normal for various joints in the body.
+For example, the Merck Manual notes that the knee should ideally be able to flex, or bend, to an angle of 130 degrees.
+It should also be able to extend so that it’s completely straight.

-A reduction in normal range of motion in any of the joints is known as limited range of motion.
-Joint range of motion naturally declines as you age, but it can also occur along with a number of conditions.
-Certain exercises may be helpful in improving and maintaining flexibility in the joints.
+A reduction in a normal range of motion in any of the joints is known as limited range of motion.
+Joint range of motion naturally declines as you age, but it can also occur with a number of conditions.
+Certain exercises may be helpful for improving and maintaining flexibility in the joints.

-Medical conditions associated with limited range of motion in the joints include:
+Medical conditions associated with a limited range of motion in the joints include:

-- ankylosing spondylitis, a type of arthritis that primarily affects the spine
+- ankylosing spondylitis, which is a type of arthritis that primarily affects the spine

-- osteoarthritis, the most common form of arthritis related to older age and wear-and-tear to the joints
+- osteoarthritis, which is the most common form of arthritis related to older age and wear and tear of the joints

-- rheumatoid arthritis, an autoimmune form of arthritis caused by your immune system attacking your joints
+- rheumatoid arthritis (RA), an autoimmune form of arthritis caused by your immune system attacking your joints

-- juvenile rheumatoid arthritis, an autoimmune form of arthritis that occurs in children under the age of 16 years
+- juvenile RA, which is an autoimmune form of arthritis that occurs in children under the age of 16 years

-- cerebral palsy, a group of neurological disorders that causes muscle paralysis and loss of body control
+- cerebral palsy, which is a group of neurological disorders that causes muscle paralysis and loss of body control.

-- Legg-Calve-Perthes disease, a disorder that causes the thighbone to die because of lack of blood flow to the joint
+- Legg-Calve-Perthes disease, which is a disorder that causes the thighbone to die due to lack of blood flow to the joint.

-- septic hip (and other septic joints), a bacterial infection of the joints
+- sepsis of the hip and other joints, which is a bacterial infection of the joints

-- inflammation of the soft tissues surrounding the joint (joint swelling)
+- inflammation of the soft tissues surrounding the joint, or joint swelling

 - muscle stiffness